JMalhotra7/CNN-Pre-Initialization-by-Minimalistic-Part-Learning-for-Handwritten-Numeral-Recognition/README.md

 Data Preparation.ipynb
 **Step 2.
 Preparing 5% samples for top-half view and bottom-half view**
 Top Half & Bottom Half Preparation.ipynb
 **Step 3.
-Pre-Intializing CNN using top-half 5% samples, fine tuning it with 95% training data and getting predicted probabilty scores.**
+Pre-Intializing CNN using top-half 5% samples, fine tuning it with 95% training data and getting predicted probabilty scores.**     Fine tuning after pre-initialization (top-half part).ipynb
 **Step 4.
-Pre-Intializing CNN using bottom-half 5% samples, fine tuning it with 95% training data and getting predicted probabilty scores.**
+Pre-Intializing CNN using bottom-half 5% samples, fine tuning it with 95% training data and getting predicted probabilty scores.**     Fine tuning after pre-initialization (bottom-half part).ipynb
 **Step 5.
 Fusing the scores (average or max function) to predict the output class.**
+Combining Top-half and Bottom-half Predictions.ipynb
 ### Citation

 If using this code, please cite our work using :